bilal1718/MovieApp/README.md

 - Responsive design: The app is designed to adapt to different screen sizes and provide a consistent user experience.
  ## Live Demo

-A live demo of the Movie Recommendation App can be accessed [here](https://example.com).
+A live demo of the Movie Recommendation App can be accessed [here]https://lambent-gelato-4dd7c0.netlify.app

+Deploys from GitHub.

+Last published at 12:13 PM.

+.

 ## Technologies Used